Sky (English/Australian band): Fourth and fifth line-ups, and final years: 1990–1995

-After Sky: individual careers and recordings
+After Sky: individual careers

-Since leaving Sky in 1980, Francis Monkman has divided his time between experimental rock music, library music and classical music recordings of solo keyboard work (generally harpsichord or church organ).
+After leaving Sky in 1980, Francis Monkman divided his time between experimental rock music, library music and classical music recordings of solo keyboard work (generally harpsichord or church organ).
+He died on 11 May 2023.

 Following his own departure from Sky in 1984, John Williams continued his original career as one of the world's leading classical guitarists.
 He would also commission two guitar concertos from other members of Sky, performing and recording Paul Hart's "Concerto For Guitar & Jazz Orchestra" with the National Youth Jazz Orchestra in 1987, and Steve Gray's "Guitar Concerto" with the London Symphony Orchestra in 1989 (although the latter was not released on record until 1996).

 After leaving Sky in 1991, Kevin Peek continued to work as a musician and producer in Australia.
 In his later years, he underwent two bankruptcies, the first of which resulted in a three-year prison sentence.
-In 2010 he was linked to a "Ponzi" style investment scheme.
-In November 2011 he was back in court, bailed on 227 charges of gaining benefit by fraud: a trial date was scheduled for 27 January 2012, but abandoned due to Peek's ill health.
+In 2010, he was linked to a "Ponzi" style investment scheme.
+In November 2011, he was back in court, bailed on 227 charges of gaining benefit by fraud: a trial date was scheduled for 27 January 2012, but abandoned due to Peek's ill health.
 He died in Perth, Western Australia, on 11 February 2013, from metastatic skin cancer.

 Following Sky's last known collaborative work in 1995, Steve Gray continued his career as a respected composer (which he had been carrying out in parallel to his work with Sky).
 His compositions include two operas, a requiem mass for jazz big band and choir, the guitar concerto for John Williams and the LSO, and a piano concerto written for French jazz pianist Martial Solal.
 Gray also provided a full orchestration of the works of Brian Eno (in collaboration with the original composer).
 From 1991, he worked closely with the North German Radio (NDR) Big Band in Hamburg (at the invitation of singer and composer Norma Winstone) and from 1998 he worked as guest professor of composition and arrangement in the Hanns Eisler jazz department of Berlin Hochschule für Musik.
 Steve Gray died on 20 September 2008.